UjjawalGupta0910/Basic-Encrypter/README.md

 ## Current Staus:

-This is the first version.
+This is the first version, currently works only on 64-bit linux systems.

 See releases to install.